PyJobShop/Experiments/README.md

 - **`read/read.py`**: Helper functions to read various instance formats.
 - **`benchmark.py`**: Script for running benchmarks.

+Results
+- **`results/`**: Contains all raw benchmark results (including full solutions).
+  *Note: This folder is not included in the repository but can be downloaded separately from Zenodo.*

 ## Reproducing results

-To reproduce all benchmark results (i.e., the `data/results/` folder), use the `benchmark.py` script which interfaces with the data.
+To reproduce all benchmark results (i.e., the `results/` folder), use the `benchmark.py` script which interfaces with the data.
 For example, to solve all FJSP instances using OR-Tools with a 10-second time limit and 8 cores per instance, run:

 ```sh
 uv run benchmark.py data/instances/FJSP/*.txt \